-To ensure that you’re getting the most out of your metal roof or wall system purchase, knowing what to look for beforehand will help in making the best choice that ultimately leads to the best warranty.
-But the best warranty is not just what is printed at the top of the paper.
-You want to know the full range of exclusions and limitations so you can work with a reputable supplier that stands behind their warranties.
+To ensure that you’re getting the most out of your metal roof or wall system purchase, knowing what to look for beforehand will help you make the best choice that ultimately leads to the best warranty.
+But the best warranty is not just what is printed on the top of the paper.
+You want to know the full range of exclusions and limitations so you can work with a reputable supplier that stands behind its warranties.

-You would think that the length of the warranty is dependent upon the quality of the paint system used.
-That being said, the top of a paint warranty is often considered “marketing” because it is designed to catch the attention of the consumer to say, “Look here!
+You would think that the length of the warranty depends upon the paint system’s quality.
+That being said, the top of a paint warranty is often considered “marketing” because it is designed to catch the consumer’s attention to say, “Look here!
 This is the best!”
-For most architectural applications, Kynar 500® or Hylar 5000®, also known as polyvinylidene fluoride (PVDF), paint systems are considered the best, while silicone-modified polyester (SMP) systems are second, and plain polyester is a distant third.
+For most architectural applications polyvinylidene fluoride (PVDF) paint systems are considered the best, while silicone-modified polyester (SMP) systems are second, and plain polyester is a distant third.
 That being said, SMP carries a longer warranty more often than not.

-- When it comes to SMP and the widely promoted 40-year warranty, this is just for film adhesion.
+- When it comes to SMP and the widely promoted 40-year warranty, this just applies to film adhesion.
 The chalk and fade coverages for these same SMP warranties are usually less than that of PVDF and have more variations in what is covered from roofs to walls.

 - Polyester warranties vary dramatically depending on the quality, but they generally do not exceed 20 years for adhesion and 10 years for color.

-One of the biggest questions you should have is: Is the product that I am getting warrantable in the environment that it is being installed?
+One of the biggest questions you should have is: Is the product I’m getting warrantable in the environment in which it is being installed?
 For instance, steel will not be warranted within specified distances from coastal environments.
 So how do you get a finish warranty in coastal environments?
 You should consult with your manufacturer because many don’t have a standard product that will perform and be warrantable, but there are specialty paint systems that can be warranted on the coast, so it’s good to at least check.
-There are also some manufacturers that will warrant painted aluminum systems in coastal environments.
+Some manufacturers will warrant painted aluminum systems in coastal environments.

-There are other environmental conditions that can impact the ability to get a warranty that should be considered before purchasing, such as buildings that contain livestock, water treatment facilities, pools, etc. It is important to consider your environment before you install metal, and if you have a question, call your manufacturer first.
+Other environmental conditions can impact the ability to get a warranty that should be considered before purchasing, such as buildings that contain livestock, water treatment facilities, pools, etc. It is important to consider your environment before you install metal, and if you have a question, call your manufacturer first.

 A good way to understand how your metal roof will weather is to look at it like your favorite cotton t-shirt.
-When you bought the shirt, it was a bright red with your favorite teams’ logo in a rich blue.
-You wear this shirt a few times a month and at some point after a couple years, you pull it out of the drier to hang it up and realize the bright red is looking more like peach and the rich blue is looking more like a dull green.
-It’s still a nice shirt and it wears well, so you continue to wear it.
+When you bought the shirt, it was a bright red with your favorite team’s logo in a rich blue.
+You wear this shirt a few times a month, and after a couple of years, you pull it out of the drier to hang it up and realize the bright red looks more like peach and the rich blue looks more like a dull green.
+It’s still a nice shirt that wears well, so you continue to wear it.

-Some colors fade faster than others; a dark color will remain “darker” longer in Northern Ohio than it will in South Florida.
-In the t-shirt example, the red will fade faster because brighter colors tend to fade faster than earth tones, which is the same concept for metal roofing and wall systems.
-The single biggest advantage PVDF (Kynar/Hylar) has over SMP paint systems is that it will hold the color integrity longer.
-There are specific measurements used to calculate chalk and fade that we will explore in simple terms in a follow up to this article.
+Some colors fade faster than others; a dark color will remain “darker” longer in Northern Ohio than in South Florida.
+In the t-shirt example, red will fade faster because brighter colors tend to fade faster than earth tones, which is the same concept for metal roofing and wall systems.
+The single biggest advantage PVDF has over SMP paint systems is that it will hold the color integrity longer (specific measurements are used to calculate chalk and fade, which you can read about in this article).
 The bottom line is that your metal roof or wall system will fade over time because of weathering and UV exposure, but how much will depend on the type of paint system that is used.

 Type of Roofing Material

 Different metal materials are often subject to different warranty time frames based on their degradation schedule and how well the metal has been tested to last in a given environment.
-For example, aluminum has a substrate warranty of 20 years, Galvalume coated steel has a substrate warranty of 25.5 years, and galvanized steel that has been painted often doesn’t carry a substrate warranty at all.
-Being aware of the lifecycles of different metal roofing materials will help you choose the best warranty for your purchase.
+For example, aluminum has a substrate warranty of 20 years, Galvalume-coated steel has a substrate warranty of 25.5 years, and galvanized steel that has been painted often doesn’t carry a substrate warranty at all.
+Knowing the lifecycles of different metal roofing materials will help you choose the best warranty for your purchase.

 Doing business with a trustworthy company that stands behind its products and warranties is one of the most vital attributes to consider.
 Do your research ahead of time by:

-One of the biggest deciding factors for us at Sheffield Metals in who we partner with is their reputation for honoring warranty claims.
-From the base metal to the paint supplier to the metal coater, it’s a crucial piece of the supplier model business and the warranties made available.
+One of the biggest deciding factors in the paint supplier we partner with is their reputation for honoring warranty claims.
+From the base metal to the paint supplier to the metal coater, each company is a crucial piece of the paint warranties.

-Often, the decision of choosing a metal system boils down to the building owner deciding that this roof or wall system is going to be the last one they ever have to purchase.
-Having a rough idea of how long you plan on owning the building or home is always a good consideration.
+Often, the decision to choose a metal system boils down to the building owner deciding that this roof or wall system will be the last one they ever have to purchase.
+A rough idea of how long you plan to own the building or home is always a good consideration.
 While some circumstances are unpredictable, keep this aspect in mind just in case.
-However, many warranties are transferable, which means that if you do want or need to sell the structure, it can be re-filed under the new build owner’s name for future use and can also be used as a selling point.
+However, many warranties are transferrable, meaning that if you want or need to sell the structure, it can be re-filed under the new build owner’s name for future use.

 Analyzing a Metal Roof Paint Warranty